Army Echoes Subscription

 Electronic editions include links to additional information on external websites and to email addresses for RSOs and other resources.

 Periodic email updates keep electronic subscribers updated between editions.
 To subscribe to the email updates, use our subscription form.
 Old editions are posted here and can be downloaded again if lost or deleted.

 The first Retired Army Personnel Bulletin was published in March 1956.
 Previously, Retired Soldiers received information through inserts in their paychecks.
-After conducting a survey of Retired Soldiers, the Army changed the publication’s name to Army Echoes in January 1979, and shortened it to just Echoes in January 2009.
-Today, Echoes, is a 16-page printed newsletter and a 20-page electronic newsletter published three times each year plus frequent email updates.
-The Army now mails or emails Echoes to over one million Retired Soldiers and surviving spouses.
+After conducting a survey of Retired Soldiers, the Army changed the publication's name to ARMY ECHOES in January 1979.
+Today, ARMY ECHOES, is a 16-page printed newsletter, a 24-page electronic newsletter, and the ARMY ECHOES BLOG, which is updated three times or more each week.
+The Army now mails or emails ARMY ECHOES to over one million Retired Soldiers and surviving spouses.
 As publication and mailing costs have increased, the Army is shifting to more electronic publication.
-Soldiers who retired after January 1, 2012 may only receive Echoes by email.
+Soldiers who retired after January 1, 2012 may only receive ARMY ECHOES by email.